?convergence

 function, If random effect variance is near zero, simplify the model by removing it.
 However, by removing the random effect we are loosing the model complexity and potentially important variation that the random effect was initially intended to capture.

-in nlme that uses generalized least squares for model fit and allows for correlated and unequal variances.
+from the nlme that uses generalized least squares for model fit and allows for correlated and unequal variances.

 - fixed-effect model matrix is rank deficient